AP Physics 1: 4 Kinematic Equations to Know Inside and Out

 Average Velocity Δx = ½ (v + v₀) t Use if acceleration is constant and you know average velocity and time.

-• Choose your equation based on what variables are given.
-If time isn't given, avoid equations involving 't'.
+Choose your equation based on what variables are given.
+If time is not given, avoid equations that include t.

-• Sketch the scenario to visualize initial/final positions and velocities.
+Sketch the scenario to visualize motion, initial velocity, and final position.

-Learning the equations is one thing—knowing how and when to apply them is another.
-That’s where a personalized tutor comes in:
+Learning the equations is one thing, but knowing how and when to apply them is another.
+Personalized tutoring can help bridge that gap.

 • Walk through tailored practice problems